lapp0/query_decomposer/README.md

 Good Examples:
 ```
-query: Create a guide for hiking in North America
-result: ['North American hiking tips.', 'Safety in North America.']

 query: Who has more money, Elon Musk or Bill Gates
 result: ['How much is Elon Musk worth.', 'How much is Bill Gates worth .']